 The important thing is to leave the U.S. before your grace period expires.
 If you overstay, then you might find yourself “out of status”, which could have serious repercussions on your attempts to get a visa or green card in the future.

-Also, you will need to make sure that each payment is made in the correct amount to the correct department.
+Also, you will need to ensure that each payment is made in the correct amount to the correct department.
 A mistake in the fee payments could seriously delay your J-1 visa processing time.

 Ultimately, however, an accurate processing time frame is difficult to obtain due to the fact that it heavily depends on your service center’s caseload.

-How Long Would It Take to Go from a J-1 Visa to a Green Card?
+How Long Is The J-1 Visa to a Green Card Process?

-Once you are either in your home country or under a dual intent visa status, your sponsor will need to obtain a PERM Labor Certification on your behalf.
-This is a significant and lengthy step in the transition from J-1 visa to green card, as your sponsor will need to run an ad campaign for your position to ensure that no qualified U.S. workers are available for your job.
+Your sponsor will need to obtain a PERM Labor Certification on your behalf, unless you qualify for a National Interest Waiver or a green card visa that does not require the certification.
+The PERM Labor Certification process is a significant and lengthy step in the transition from a J-1 visa to green card, as your sponsor is required to run a 60-day recruitment campaign to ensure that no qualified U.S. workers are available for your job.

-This entire process can take up to nine months provided that your sponsor is not audited by the Department of Labor.
+This entire process can take up to 16 months, provided that your sponsor avoids an audit from the Department of Labor.
 If they are, then it could delay the processing time up to a year and a half.

-Your priority date is the day that the USCIS obtains the petition sent by your employer.
+Your priority date is either the day that USCIS obtains the PERM Labor Certification submitted by your employer, or in cases of green cards that don’t require a PERM, the I-140 petition.
 You and your employer will need to compare that date with the “final action” dates given in the Department of State’s monthly visa bulletin.

-When the dates match, your priority date will be considered current and a visa number will become available to you.
-This can take several years or no time at all, as it heavily depends on which green card you are pursuing and which nation is your country of origin.
+When the dates match, your priority date will be considered current, and a visa number will become available to you.
+This can take several years or no time at all.
+This depends on which green card you are pursuing and your country of origin.

 While adjusting your status may seem like the simpler option, it may also be the lengthiest, as it often takes an average of six months to process the I-485, and premium processing is not available.
-On the other hand, the U.S. Consulate or Embassy might be able to schedule your interview within a few weeks, depending on the caseload.
+On the other hand, the U.S. Consulate or Embassy might be able to schedule your interview within a few weeks, depending on the caseload and appointment availability.

 J-1 Waiver Processing Time

-As we stated earlier, in order to transfer to a different nonimmigrant visa or to a green card from a J-1 visa, you need a waiver to avoid the 2-year home residency requirement.
-Overall, there are five main statutory bases that will qualify you for this waiver:
+As we stated earlier, to transfer to a different nonimmigrant visa or to a green card from a J-1 visa, you need a waiver to avoid the 2-year home residency requirement.
+Overall, five main statutory bases will qualify you for this waiver:

-• Proving that a spouse or dependent would endure hardship if you were to be required to return to your home country.
+- Proving that a spouse or dependent would endure extreme hardship if you were to be required to return to your home country.

 Keep in mind that you can file multiple applications simultaneously if you qualify for more than one.
 That way, in case one is processed faster than the other, you can take action as soon as the first one is approved.